 It is not unusual to become PM if you attend Eton.
 Three old Etonians in ten years from 1955 to 1964 took the top job: Anthony Eden, Harold Macmillan and Earl Alex Douglas-Home (pronounced Hume, for the uninitiated).

 There are in England major public schools, like Eton, and minor public schools not worth mentioning.
-Aside from history’s twenty Prime Ministers schooled at Eton (from a total of fifty-five), the majority of British Prime Ministers in the last 300 years attended other major public schools such as Harrow (Winston Churchill and former Chancellor and boy about town George Osborne), Winchester, Charterhouse, Rugby and Westminster.
+Aside from history’s twenty Prime Ministers schooled at Eton (from a total of fifty-five), the majority of British Prime Ministers in the last 300 years attended other major public schools such as Harrow (Winston Churchill), Winchester, Charterhouse, Rugby, Westminster and St Paul’s (former Chancellor and boy about town George Osborne).

 One should add at this point that public school in England means private school – as the Ministry of Defence deals with war and the Ministry of Health looks after the sick.
 At least, that was its purpose when launched by a Labour Government in 1947, although many observers have noted that since Jeremy Hunt (Charterhouse) and Matt Hancock (The King’s School, Cheshire) took on the ministerial health portfolios it appears the political resolve is to dismantle the NHS into bite size pieces easy to swallow by circling hedge funds and friends of Tory ministers, a strategy introduced by Margaret Thatcher by ‘stealth,’ the very word used in a secret policy document of the time.